Shuffling cards by spatial motion: Dimension consistency

-The mixing time of shuffling for the $m$ point motion under the {\gands} model would be $O(m)$ if a $\zeta^*$ exists with finite expectation.
-The difficulty in estimating $\E(\zeta^*)$ is the boundary of the rectangular table.
+The mixing time of shuffling for the $m$ point motion under the {\gands} model would be $O(\log m)$ if a $\zeta^*$ exists.
+The difficulty in estimating the exact constant $\alpha$ is the boundary of the square table.
 The longer the cards stay at the boundary, the slower is the mixing.
 To do a finer analysis and working towards an invariance principle, we take a diffusion limit of the $m$-point motion.
 The jumps in the gathering are made rare and the spreads are made small and frequent.
 As we show in the next section, the sequence of processes converges to a jump-diffusion limit.
-This jump-diffusion spends a negligible amount of time at the boundary (a Lebesgue null set), and allows us to do a more precise estmate.
+This jump-diffusion spends a negligible amount of time at the boundary (a Lebesgue null set), and allows us to do a more precise estimate of the constants.

-Before we end, let's recall the comment on the structural similarities between a fluid mechanics model and our card shuffling model as remarked in Section \ref{sec:review}.
-Assumption \ref{asmp:exchangeable2} will be valid for all such models.